cssgunc/carolinacupboard-inventory/README.md

 1. Download PostgreSQL and setup a local PostgreSQL server OR use a remote PostgreSQL server for development.
     1. CloudApps currently uses PostgreSQL 9.6.
     1. [ElephantSQL](https://www.elephantsql.com/) was used by some members during the original development of this app.
+    1. Note down the username, password, database url, and port number.
+You'll need them for step 6.
 1. Clone this repo.
 1. `cd` into the cloned directory and run `npm install`.
 1. Make a copy of `.env-example` and name it `.env`.